Push-Pull-Legs Training Split

 There are more muscles in the upper body than the lower body, and it tends to need more exercises to maximise your muscle mass.
 When doing upper and lower training split, the upper body sessions tended to be longer, or I had to miss out training certain muscles directly.

-Easier to emphasis certain muscles.
+Easier to emphasis certain muscles compared to full body or Upper/Lower.

 My arms and chest has always lagged behind other muscle groups.
 Moving to a push-pull-legs split made it much easier to add more work for these muscles.
 While it's not impossible to do this while training upper and lower, or full body programs, it is much easier when the training is split up a bit more.